 Remember, financial independence and retirement are not about how much you earn.
 Financial independence is about how much of your expenses you can replace with income from your investments (passive income).

 There are two ways to speed that process up: lowering your expenses, and increasing your passive income.
 The good news is these are both accomplished by the same process: dropping the percentage of your income that you live on, so that the remaining percentage can be invested to generate more passive income.

 At SparkRental, we focus primarily on passive income from rentals, but a balanced investment portfolio includes securities as well.
 Mutual funds, ETFs, perhaps individual stocks.
 Even bonds, although they tend to perform poorly in the low-interest rate environment we’ve seen in this century.

 Here’s our challenge to you: assume for a moment that it is possible to live on half your income.
 Suspend disbelief.
-What kinds of financial moves would it take to get there?
+What kinds of financial moves and budget hacks would it take to get there?

 1. Your New Budget: Two Weeks’ Take-Home Pay